nguyenphuminh/catniff/docs/documentation.md

 * `var(dims?: number[] | number, keepDims: boolean = false): Tensor`: Returns a new tensor with axes reduced to their variances.
 If `dims` is `undefined`, all axes will be reduced into a scalar.
 If `dims` is a number/number array, it will reduce dimensions at that/those positions.
 If `keepDims` is `true`, then the size-1 dimensions after reduction will be kept, discarded otherwise.
 * `std(dims?: number[] | number, keepDims: boolean = false): Tensor`: Returns a new tensor with axes reduced to their standard deviations.
 If `dims` is `undefined`, all axes will be reduced into a scalar.
 If `dims` is a number/number array, it will reduce dimensions at that/those positions.
 If `keepDims` is `true`, then the size-1 dimensions after reduction will be kept, discarded otherwise.
 * `softmax(dims?: number[] | number): Tensor`: Apply softmax on specified dimensions.
+* `dropout(rate: number): Tensor`: Apply dropout with `rate`, only works when `Tensor.training` is `true`.

 Here are commonly used utilities:

-* `backward()`: Calling this will recursively accumulate gradients of nodes in the DAG you have built, with the tensor you call backward() on as the root node for gradient computation.
-Note that this will assume the gradient of the top node to be a tensor of same shape, filled with 1, and it will zero out the gradients of child nodes before calculation.
+* `backward(options: { zeroGrad?: boolean } = {})`: Calling this will recursively accumulate gradients of nodes in the DAG you have built, with the tensor you call backward() on as the root node for gradient computation.
+Note that this will assume the gradient of the top node to be a tensor of same shape, filled with 1, and it will zero out the gradients of child nodes before calculation if not explicitly specified in `options.zeroGrad`.
 * `val(): TensorValue`: Returns the raw nD array/number form of the tensor.
 * `withGrad(requiresGrad: boolean): Tensor`: Returns a view of the tensor with requiresGrad changed and detaches from DAG (reset children, grad, gradFn, etc).
 * `detach(): Tensor`: Returns a view of the tensor with requiresGrad changed to `false` and detaches from DAG.